andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 "Oh!
 Marianne Bakery!
 I remember reading about this place, they are supposed to have amazing cinnamon rolls!"

-In silent unison the entire car unanimously approves Jill's motion to adjourn for cinnamon rolls and Michael smoothly pulls into a parking space across the street from the bakery.
+In silent unison the entire car approves Jill's motion to adjourn for cinnamon rolls and Michael smoothly pulls into a parking space across the street from the bakery.
 10 minutes later we are back on the road scarfing down a round of spiced pastries that exceed even Jill's prodigious expectations.
-Unlike the gooey, hyperglycemic masonry bricks that we're accustomed to, the *Kanelboller* dispense with the goo and  all your nutmeg, cardamon, allspice, and, of course, the namesake cinnamon.
+Unlike the gooey, hyperglycemic blobs of masonry paste that we're accustomed to, the *Kanelboller* dispense with the goo and go all in on nutmeg, cardamon, allspice, and, of course, the namesake cinnamon.

-Aurland has
-a bakery famous for its cinnamon rolls.
-We stop just on the other side of the bridge for some carbs to gear up for the hike.

 The drive to the trailhead is up a one-lane switchback road overlooking Aurland.
 And when I say one-lane I mean *ONE* lane.
 Uphill and downhill traffic must